chrisdjbaker/Mailzap/README.md

 3. Click **"Add extension"** in the confirmation dialog
 4. Open [Gmail](https://mail.google.com)
 5. Click the Mailzap icon in the toolbar
-6. Follow the tutorial to get started!
+6. Sign in and start decluttering!

 ---